411 Piquette Avenue

 This is a building that is a manifestation of Milwaukee Junction’s automobile and rail history.
 Cars were made here and sent out to the rest of the world.

-In 1910, Ford Motor Company relocated to its new Highland Park Plant and Studebaker purchased its Piquette plant in 1911.
+History: In 1910, Ford Motor Company relocated to its new Highland Park Plant and Studebaker purchased its Piquette plant in 1911.
 In 1920, they built the attached parts storage and service which is now 411 Piquette and manufactured cars in the complex until 1933.
-Located in Milwaukee Junction, 411 Piquette provides an additional creative anchor in the neighborhood, alongside Chroma.
-While Chroma houses light to medium creative tenants, 411 Piquette can house heavy making and manufacturing tenants with larger space requirements.

-On Design Excellence: The design intention at Piquette is to celebrate its industrial heritage and open-column structure while introducing design improvements that create spaces for people and add amenities to the building.
+Design Excellence: The design intention at 411 Piquette is to celebrate its industrial heritage and open-column structure while introducing design improvements that create spaces for people and add amenities to the building.

-In the Neighborhood: Underground Resistance, Jam Handy, ONE Mile Detroit, Tangent Gallery, Piquette Plant Museum, Oakland Avenue Urban Farm, Michigan Urban Farming Initiative, Russell Industrial Center, Howrani Studios, Motown Museum, College for Creative Studies, Shinola Factory Headquarters,and the Detroit Creative Corridor Center.
+In the Neighborhood: Chroma, Underground Resistance, Jam Handy, ONE Mile Detroit, Tangent Gallery, Ford Piquette Avenue Plant, Oakland Avenue Urban Farm, Michigan Urban Farming Initiative, Russell Industrial Center, Howrani Studios, Motown Museum, College for Creative Studies, and Shinola Factory Headquarters

 Transit: Bus #042; Q-line Station: Amsterdam; MoGo Station: E Bethune St & Brush St